 Now, grab the front brake and pull and push the handle bars back and forth.
 There shouldn’t be any play.
 If you lift the front end off the ground, the fork should turn very smoothly.
 If it feels rough, it needs to be either adjusted or replaced.

 While your looking, check the condition of your cables and housing.
 The cables should be rust free and the housing shouldn’t be cracked or kinked.
 If you see any of this you should replace the offending device, as if you don’t your shifting and braking will be sluggish.

 Last, you should inspect your brake pads.
 Most pads will have ridges or indicator marks that will let you know when they need to be replaced.
 Brake pads that are worn out will compromise both safety and braking efficiency.

-Wheel truing is actually something that is very easy to do.
+Wheel truing is actually something that is very easy to do and an easy part of your mountain bike maintenance.
 Even if you have no experience with mountain biking or truing a wheel, it doesn’t take a rocket scientist to accomplish it.

 The first thing to do is make sure that none of your spokes are loose.
 To check, grab each spoke in turn and try to shake it back and forth.
 If the spoke wobbles, or makes pinging and grating noises, it’s loose.
 If it’s loose, add tension to the spoke by turning the spoke anti-clockwise with your finger and thumb pressure.

 Keep turning and shaking until the noise is gone and the spoke doesn’t wobble or move.
 Move on to the next spoke until you’ve gone all the way around the wheel and checked them all.

 Now, it’s time to see just how true the wheel actually is.
 Turn your bike upside down then spin the wheel to see where it comes closest to rubbing on the brake.